 ‘The book itself is indeed a delight.
 I have long been a fan of Swallows and Amazons.
 I am delighted with the film which was made and Sophie’s account of the making of it adds a very charming and interesting dimension.
 I loved the account and I fully recommend any fan of Swallows and Amazons to get a copy for themselves.’

-About ten years ago I met Dr Bill Frankland, a former POW to the Japanese who became a Harley Street allergist.
-Bill told me that Roger Altounyan had been a good friend of his.
-They’d worked together on the Intal project.
+About ten years ago I met Dr Bill Frankland, a former POW to the Japanese who became a Harley Street allergist and president of the British Allergy Association, now the British Society for Allergy and Clinical Immunology.
+Bill told me that Roger Altounyan had been a good friend ever since they worked together on the Intal project.
 Roger introduced him to his sister Titty who, as a child had been in the inspiration for the character I played in the film ofSwallows & Amazons.

 I’d had known that Roger Altounyan had been in the RAF during World War II, but not that he had qualified as a doctor and become an allergist.
 Bill told me that he used his knowledge of propellers to develop the Intal spin-inhaler and effectively treat asthma.